Impressionist's summer residence

 The present owners are direct descendants of the two brothers.
 They treasure their inheritance and one their most fervent wishes is to safeguard and upkeep this house which has such an important past.
 The spirit of those times has remained to this day.

 Villa Giola, with sun pouring in through the French windows, its pastel colours and spacious gardens is still a place to find fulfilment and inspiration.
 The house and gardens in their bucolic surroundings will give you a taste of some of the best that Tuscany has to offer: art and elegance, luxury and leisure among gently rolling hillsides.
 And from a more mundane point of view: fruit and vegetables from the villa garden as well as excellent restaurants in the vicinity specialised either in fish menus or Tuscan cuisine.
-There is a small trattoria just down the road, and many more are to be found in the country villages surrounding the estate.
+There is a small trattoria in 15 minutes walking distance, and many more are to be found in the country villages surrounding the estate.

 Our Guests Reviews